DanielMoscoso/100day_challenge/Readme.txt

 		-If the user hits the 'add' button, then the code saves all the typed information in a new line to a '.txt' file.
 If the file does not exist, it creates it.
+		-Now it deletes credentials on screen, so new ones can be typed.
 ===============================================================================